obidea/semantika-example/README.md

 Q & A
 -----

 Some of you may have wondered about the missing source code of Semantika.
-This is true because the code is still in my private repository.
-I decided to keep the code privately because there are still many code refactors happening and this situation can be unpleasant for those who want to study the code.
-However, I will remain to my true intention to make it open source and it will soon be published.
+That is true the source code is not here.
+The files are still in my private repository and I haven't published them yet.
+I decided to keep the code privately because there are still many code refactors and it can be unpleasant for those who want to study the code.
+However, I will remain to my initial purpose to make it open source and will be soon published.
 So stay tune!